-The model results have been bias corrected using data from Rosebrook Avenue in Carrickfergus because there is no continuous monitoring at present of SO_2 and PM{10} in the Moyle District.
-This will provide indicative results and will alert Moyle District Council if concentrations in the borough are likely to exceed the objectives and therefore whether local monitoring should be undertaken.
+The model results have been bias corrected using data from Rosebrook Avenue in Carrickfergus, this is necessary because at present there is no continuous monitoring of SO_2 and PM{10} in the Newtownabbey area.
+This modelling study will provide indicative results and will alert Newtownabbey Borough Council if concentrations in the borough are likely to exceed the objectives and therefore whether local monitoring should be undertaken.
+The conclusions of the report are: